vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step2.md

 1. Navigate to the `projects` view https://gitlab.com/dashboard/projects and select the `My Nodejs App` project
 1. On the left side, select `CI / CD` > `Pipelines`

-Here you should see your pipeline, and can even trigger it manually to build and publish your Docker image
+Here you should see your pipeline running

+## 4. Container Registry

 After it runs, verify your container image was published by
 1. Navigate to the `projects` view https://gitlab.com/dashboard/projects and select the `My Nodejs App` project